open-edge-insights/video-ingestion/README.md

 ## Configuration

-All the VideoIngestion module configurations (ingestor and filter) are added into etcd (distributed key-value data store) under `/VideoIngestion/` tree.
+All the VideoIngestion module configurations (ingestor and filter) are added into etcd (distributed key-value data store) under `AppName` as mentioned in the service definition in docker-compose.

 ### Ingestor config